The Peregrine Fund's World Center for Birds of Prey

 - Herrick Collections Building, which houses:

-The Peregrine Fund is activly involved in conservation worldwide in North America, Neotropics, Africa, and the Asia-Pacific.
-At the Interpretive Center we aim to share past and present programs inorder to inspire the public to look towards the future of birds of prey species.
+The Peregrine Fund is actively involved in conservation worldwide in North America, Neotropics, Africa, and the Asia-Pacific.
+At the Interpretive Center we aim to share past and present programs in order to inspire the public to look towards the future of birds of prey species.